satijalab/azimuth/README.md

     docker build -t seurat-mapper .

-Next, launch the container with a bind mount connecting the directory on the host containing the reference files (e.g. `/path/to/reference`) to `/reference-data` in the container.
+Next, launch a container based on the image `seurat-mapper` with a bind mount mounting the directory on the host containing the reference files (e.g. `/path/to/reference`) as `/reference-data` in the container.

     docker run -it -p 3838:3838 -v /path/to/reference:/reference-data:ro seurat-mapper

-If port 3838 is already in use on the host, use `-p NNNN:3838` in the run command instead, to bind port NNNN on the host to port 3838 on the container.
+If port 3838 is already in use on the host or you wish to use a different port, use `-p NNNN:3838` in the run command instead, to bind port NNNN on the host to port 3838 on the container.
 The container runs the command `R -e "SeuratMapper::AzimuthApp(reference = '/reference-data')"` by default.

 ### Specifying options